Jamie Lee (comedian): Career

 In December 2016, Lee released her debut book Weddiculous: The Unfiltered Guide to Being a Bride after marrying comedian Dan Black in April of that year.
 She co-authored the book with comedian Jaqueline Novak.
 It was named #1 on Bustle Magazine's list of best wedding books in April 2017.
 The book also garnered praise from James Corden, Nikki Glaser, Pete Holmes, Conan O'Brien, and Phoebe Robinson.
 The Laugh Button stated: "What Amy Sedaris has done for hospitality and crafting, Jamie Lee now does for weddings."

 In 2017, Elle Magazine named her as one of the top 11 comedians to watch that year.
 She has also been named as one of the "Top Five Comedians Who Should Be Movie Stars" by Nerve, the "Top 18 Women You Should Be Following on Twitter" by The Huffington Post, and the "52 Female Stand-Up Comedians You Need to Know" by Refinery29.

 In 2018, she was the female lead on the second season of the HBO series Crashing, for which she was a writer on the first season.

 In 2021, Netflix released The Wedding Coach, a reality TV series about wedding planning hosted by Lee.

 Lee has been a writer on Ted Lasso since 2020, and has served as an executive producer since its third season.

 In 2022, it was announced that Lee would star in the comedy film Plan B, alongside Jon Heder, Tom Berenger and Shannon Elizabeth.

+In 2025, Lee made her Edinburgh Festival Fringe debut with the solo show My Friend Katy.
+The show recounts Lee's investigation, two decades later, into the 2004 death of her best friend Katy.
+Reviewing the production for Chortle, Steve Bennett awarded it four stars and described it as "a keen, lean piece of tragicomic storytelling in a crossover genre all of its own."